Gongsta/vSLAM-py/README.md

 # vSLAM-py
-A lightweight implementation of Visual SLAM in Python designed to run in real-time.
+A lightweight implementation of real-time Visual SLAM system in Python.
 Contains both monocular and stereo implementations.
 Continued from the abandoned [vSLAM](https://github.com/Gongsta/vSLAM) implementation in C++ (too tedious to write in, abandoned after writing the frontend).

 Uses the following libraries (installed through `pip`):
 - NumPy (for basic linear algebra)